-Common stock to be outstanding immediately after 56,709,191 shares (or 59,559,191 shares if the underwriters exercise their option to purchase additional shares of common stock in full).
+THE OFFERING Issuer Caribou Biosciences, Inc. Common stock offered by us 17,000,000 shares Option to purchase additional shares We have granted the underwriters an option exercisable for a period of 30 days to purchase up to 2,550,000 additional shares of our common stock.
+Common stock to be outstanding immediately after this offering 54,709,191 shares (or 57,259,191 shares if the underwriters exercise their option to purchase additional shares of common stock in full).
 The underwriters can exercise this option at any time within 30 days after the date of this prospectus.

-Use of proceeds We estimate that the net proceeds to us from the sale of shares of common stock in this offering will be approximately \$278.9 million (or approximately \$321.3 million if the underwriters exercise their option to purchase additional shares in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to advance the clinical development of our CB-010 product candidate, including funding the ANTLER phase 1 clinical trial through initial data; to fund IND-enabling activities and the potential initiation of clinical studies for our CB-011 and CB-012 product candidates; to continue research and development of our iPSC-to-NK platform for solid tumor-targeted cell therapies; to continue advancement of our genomeediting technologies, as well as discovery-stage research toward potential additional programs; and the remainder for working capital and other general corporate purposes.
+Use of proceeds We estimate that the net proceeds to us from the sale of shares of common stock in this offering will be approximately \$233.4 million (or approximately \$268.9 million if the underwriters exercise their option to purchase additional shares in full), based upon an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to advance the clinical development of our CB-010 product candidate, including funding the ANTLER phase 1 clinical trial through initial data; to fund IND-enabling activities and the potential initiation of clinical studies for our CB-011 and CB-012 product candidates; to continue research and development of our iPSC-to-NK platform for solid tumor-targeted cell therapies; to continue advancement of our genome-editing technologies, as well as discovery-stage research toward potential additional programs; and the remainder for working capital and other general corporate purposes.
 See the section titled "Use of Proceeds" for more information.
 Risk factors See the section titled "Risk Factors" and the other information included in this prospectus for a discussion of risks you should carefully consider before investing in our common stock.

-"CRBU" Nasdaq Global Select Market trading symbol
+Proposed Nasdaq Global Select Market trading symbol "CRBU"